 create procedure get_data(@zip_code varchar(50)) as declare @result table ( customer_id integer, customer_name varchar(20), zip_code varchar(5) ) begin insert into @result select c.id, c.customer_name, c.zip_code from customers c where c.zip_code like @zip_code + '%'; select * from @result; end;

-When trying to migrate this approach 1:1 to Postgres (or Oracle for that matter) this will get complicated and very often I hear people complaining that “Postgres is too complicated”.
+When trying to migrate this approach 1:1 to Postgres (or Oracle for that matter) this will get complicated and very often I hear people complaining that “Postgres (or Oracle) is too complicated”.

 However with the right “Postgres mindset” (rather than the “SQL Server mindset”) the migration is as simple as: